-- (c) If the child is in a life threatening situation or immediate danger, a report should be made immediately to law enforcement or the district attorney in the county where the child lives or is receiving treatment.
-The identifying employee should follow up with DFCS as soon as possible to make an official report in accordance with DFCS reporting forms and procedures. - (d) The incident as reported or observed shall be documented in the child's health Page 12 of 43 record and a copy of the written report shall be maintained in the child's health record.
+- a.
+Option one: Complete your report on the Child Protective Services mandated reporter website at https://cps.dhs.ga.gov. - b.
+Option two: E-mail the Mandated Reporter Form (appendix b) to CPSIntake@dhs.ga.gov. - c.
+Option three: Fax the Mandated Reporter Form (appendix b) to 229-317-9663. - (c) If the child is in a life threatening situation or immediate danger, a report should be made immediately to law enforcement or the district attorney in the county where the child lives or is receiving treatment.
+The identifying employee should follow up with DFCS as soon as possible to make an official report in accordance with DFCS reporting forms and procedures. - (d) The incident as reported or observed shall be documented in the child's health Page 12 of 42 record and a copy of the written report shall be maintained in the child's health record.
 A child abuse report must be labeled as confidential and not available for release pursuant to the Georgia Open Records Act or any other form of request.
 If there is a request for child abuse records, then legal counsel should be consulted before any response is made.